kerichdev/zinc/docs/api.md

-# cobalt api documentation
+# zinc api documentation
-this document provides info about methods and acceptable variables for all cobalt api requests.
+this document provides info about methods and acceptable variables for all zinc api requests.

 ```
-👍 you can use api.cobalt.tools in your projects for free, just don't be an asshole.
+👍 you can use bazinca.kerichuu.space in your projects for free, just don't be an asshole.
 ```

 ## POST: `/api/json`
-cobalt's main processing endpoint.
+zinc's main processing endpoint.

 request body type: `application/json`
 response body type: `application/json`